The Easiest Way To Setup a Company in Hong Kong

-Setting up a company in Hong Kong can be hard, especially if you don't know where to start.
-At Statrys, we offer a company registration service that can help you register a company in Hong Kong for HKD 7,740.
-It is also a 100% online application where you can simply choose your company name, fill in the signup form, and we'll do the rest.
+Setting up a company in Hong Kong can be a smooth and efficient process when you have the right support.
+At Statrys, we provide an all-inclusive company registration service, priced at HKD 7,740, designed to help you establish your business with ease.
+Our process is 100% online— you simply choose your company name, fill in the signup form, and we'll take care of the rest.

-Hong Kong is one of the most business-friendly cities in the world, and as a result, it attracts global entrepreneurs and companies.
-With favourable tax regimes, a strategic location in Asia, and a highly skilled workforce, it makes sense that you'll want to set up a business here in Hong Kong.
+With favourable tax regimes, a strategic location in Asia, and a highly skilled workforce, it makes sense for businesses to set up a company in Hong Kong.

-Why Set Up a Company in Hong Kong?
+Why Set Up a Company in Hong Kong in 2024?

 Hong Kong offers a business-friendly environment with minimal bureaucratic constraints; it does not require minimum registered capital or a local director, and there is no restriction on foreign investment.

-🔍Tip: How much does incorporating a Hong Kong company cost?
-Statrys conducted a survey study of 120 entrepreneurs to find out how much it costs.
+Industry Insight: How much does incorporating a Hong Kong company cost?
+According to Statrys' survey study of 120 entrepreneurs, it typically costs around HKD 9,053.

-Home to over 360,000 SMEs, Hong Kong is a dynamic hub for start-up growth and development with its adaptability and innovative environment.
-According to IMD World Competitiveness Center’s report, Hong Kong ranks among the world’s top ten countries with a competitive economy.
+According to IMD’s World Competitiveness Center’s 2023 report, Hong Kong ranks among the world’s top ten countries with a competitive economy.

-That’s why many entrepreneurs use Hong Kong as a strategic springboard to expand their businesses in the rest of the region.
+That’s why many entrepreneurs use Hong Kong as a strategic location to expand their businesses in the rest of the region.

-Hong Kong has a two-tiered profit tax rate for corporations with an exemption for the first HKD 6,000 profit.
-Incorporated companies pay 8.25% tax on earnings up to HKD 2 million and 16.5% on any part of the profits over HKD 2 million.
-This tax system is one of the lowest in Asia and globally.
+Hong Kong has a two-tiered profit tax rate for corporations with an exemption for the first HKD 3,000 profit in 2024.
+For incorporated companies, the first HKD 2 million of profit is taxed at 8.25%, while any profit exceeding HKD 2 million is taxed at 16.5%.
+This corporate tax system is one of the lowest in Asia and globally.

 How to Set up a Company in Hong Kong